SophiaPetrova/introduction-to-programming-presentation/slides.md

 ![file-extensions](file-extensions.gif)

-# The basic building blocks of the web
+# The

-* HTML
+* HTML - the structure of the document
-* CSS
+* CSS - the presentation of the document
+* JavaScript - adds sophisticated functionality

 ![html-css](html-css-example.jpg)